-The delivery strategy will be determined mainly by the learners and their own environments and constraints and the organisation’s capabilities and constraints with regards to technology, budget and resourcing.
+The delivery strategy will be determined mainly by the learners, their working and learning environments, learner’s constraints and the organisation’s capabilities and constraints with regards to technology, budget and resourcing.

 Learner Related considerations

 How comfortable are learners with the various delivery channels being proposed?
-For example video conferencing could be frustrating for learners where English is a second language, or a learning disability of evident.
+For example video conferencing could be frustrating for learners where English is a second language, or a learning impairment is evident.

 What is the level of their technical ability?
 If they are new to recent advancements in technology they may not be experienced in using technology that some of us have had more experience with.